Top questions about cost of care

 Can I get help funding care?

 How can I reduce the cost of care?

 Many people prefer to stay in their own home for as long as possible as they grow older, as the familiar environment, close proximity to friends and family, and sense of independence can improve function and wellbeing during their later years.

-At hometouch, hourly care can cost anywhere from £15 per hour, and live in care can cost from £100 per day. hometouch carers are self-employed, so they can set their own rates depending on how much care is required, and how often, so it's always worth messaging them to find out.
+At hometouch, hourly care can cost anywhere from £15 per hour, and live-in care can cost from £120 per day.
 If the level of care needed is higher, or the requirements are specialised, then the cost will inevitably be more.
-In-home care can provide anything from a practical personal assistant who helps around the house, to an experienced, dedicated carer aiding all aspects of personal healthcare.
+In-home care can provide anything from a practical personal assistant who helps around the house, to an experienced, dedicated live-in carer aiding all aspects of personal healthcare.

 Average weekly residential care fees

 |Weighted average weekly fees by region - private homes for elderly people, UK||Residential Care Homes||Residential Nursing Home|

 |East of England||£659||£813|